bomatson/accountable/_posts/2018-02-04-howard-goals-week-commencing-5-feb-2018.md

 1. Build a Career Fuel prototype in Sketch.
 Between 3 and 5 features.
 Get feedback from a User (Leap 2)

+Result: Done but no feedback.
+80% success

 2. Contact 10x B2B prospects for workshops and get 2 responses (Leap 2)

+Result: Done but no responses.
+60% success

 3. Contact 10x prospects re.
 Intrapreneur/EIR roles (or broader intros if unsure) and get 2 responses (Leap 1)

+Result: Done but no responses.
+60% success

 4. Launch podcast across channels with 4 episodes (Leap 1)

+Result: Not launched.
+30% success

 ### Deprioritised / Stretch